Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Up Close View of Latourell Falls, Columbia River Gorge, Oregon

-Latourell Falls Hiking Trail and the Upper Latourell Falls
+Hiking Trail to Upper Latourell Falls

-In addition to the Lower Latourell Falls, there is a second waterfall, Upper Latourell Falls – which is a two-tiered waterfall nestled in a small canyon.
+Upper Latourell Falls is a two-tiered waterfall nestled in a small canyon.
+To get there, take the 2.4-mile Latourell Falls Loop Trail.

-To get to the upper falls, visitors take the 2.4-mile Latourell Falls Loop Trail.
-The path ascends through forest and rocky terrain to Upper Latourell Falls.
+The path ascends through forest and rocky terrain.
 While rated as easy, the trail does have an elevation gain of 625 feet.

-Latourell Falls Amenities
+Latourell Falls Access and Amenities

-Access to Latourell Waterfall is fairly easy.
 There are small parking lots on both sides of the Historic Columbia River Highway Scenic Byway.
-The Latourell Falls State Park – a short walk from the base of the falls along Latourell Creek – has a picnic area.
-There are vault toilets in the south parking lot.
+Vault toilets are available at the south lot.
+Latourell Falls State Park – a short walk away along Latourell Creek – has a picnic area.

 #2 Bridal Veil Falls